Depth

 Why bass live deep

 Cooler water, stable temperature, and access to bait schools that suspend over open water.
 Deep bass are usually the biggest fish in the system — they've outgrown the shallow predator-prey pressure and now live where conditions are most stable.
+In summer, the upper limit of this zone is set by the thermocline, and the midday answer is almost always offshore — see summer midday bass fishing.

 The deep lure rotation